 ANTH 4654.
 Biological Anthropology.
-(3 cr; A-F or Aud.
+(3 cr; A-F or Aud.)

-Prereq-1604, min 60 cr) The human skeleton as source of information about individual variations, population structure, and human evolution.
+The human skeleton as source of information about individual variations, population structure, and human evolution.
 Study of human remains from archaeological sites, morphology, paleopathology, and relevant statistical methods.
 Lectures and labs emphasize acquiring practical experiences in analysis and interpretation.